grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* (you should do confirm-search for this)
 	* [ ] do a re-read through of each chapter -- **compile** and read this in pdf, to check for formatting mistakes
 	* [X] after chapter 3: search cigarillo and replace with cheroot
-		* I did this on each file already, but keep an eye out for oddball missing ones (mispelled or whatever)
+		* I did this on each file already, but keep an eye out for oddball missing ones (misspelled or whatever)
 * [X] remove references to the "con" -- too military
 * [X] **don't** change references to 'welding rig' -- arc welding is used under water -- see first round notes where you already fixed this.
 * [ ] Shakes needs to say 'ain't' more, like he does when he first appears